 2030 Agenda for Sustainable Development

-53. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (federal and state ), in particular to the Bundestag, the Bundesrat, the parliaments of the federal states and federal and state ministries and courts, to enable their full implementation.
+55. The Committee requests the State party to ensure the timely dissemination of the present concluding observations, in the official language of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, the parliament and the judiciary, to enable their full implementation.

-55. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 38 (b), 40 (b), 48 (b) and 50 (d) above.
+56. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 13 (a) and (b) and 17 (a) and (c) above.

 Preparation of the next report

-56. The Committee invites the State party to submit its ninth periodic report in March 2021.
+57. The Committee invites the State party to submit its tenth periodic report in March 2021.
 In case of delay, the report should cover the entire period up to the time of its submission.

-57. The Committee requests the State party to follow the harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents ( HRI/GEN/2/Rev.6 , chap.
+58. The Committee requests the State party to follow the harmonized guidelines on reporting under the international human rights treaties, including guidelines on a common core document and treaty-specific documents (see HRI/GEN/2/Rev.6 , chap.
 I).